Latin America and the Global Politics of Human Rights: Authoritarianism, insurgency and counter-insurgency, revolution

 Steve J. Stern.
 Battling for Hearts and Minds: Memory Struggles in Pinochet's Chile, 1973-1988.
 Duke University Press, 2006.

 Jessica Stites Mor (ed.)
-Human Rights and Transnational Solidarity in Cold War Latin America, edited by Jessica Stites Mor, University of Wisconsin Press, 2013.
+Human Rights and Transnational Solidarity in Cold War Latin America, University of Wisconsin Press, 2013.

 Markarian, Vania.
 Left in Transformation: Uruguayan Exiles and the Latin American Human Rights Network, 1967 -1984, Routledge, 2005.